skt-t1-byungi/aico/README.md

 #### promise.abort()

-Abort the promise.
+Abort the promise manually.

 ### aico(generator, options?)

-This function can be used instead of the verbose `new AbortInCoroutines()`.
+A shorthand function as an alternative to `new AbortInCoroutines()`.

 ```js
 import { aico } from 'aico'